Andrew Flintoff taken to hospital after accident while filming Top Gear - NewsBreak

 Andrew Flintoff taken to hospital after accident while filming Top Gear

-Former England captain Andrew Flintoff has been taken to hospital after he was injured in an accident while filming for Top Gear.
+Andrew “Freddie” Flintoff has been taken to hospital after he was injured in an accident while filming for Top Gear.

-The 45-year-old was involved in the incident on Tuesday morning while at the Top Gear test track at Dunsfold Aerodrome in Surrey.
+The 45-year-old TV presenter and former professional cricketer was involved in the accident on Tuesday morning while at the Top Gear test track at Dunsfold Aerodrome in Surrey.

 A BBC spokesperson said: “Freddie was injured in an accident at the Top Gear test track this morning – with crew medics attending the scene immediately.